SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/06-VariablesAndScopes.md

 ### Instance Variable Writes

 We have support for instance variable reads.
 Let us work on instance variable writes.
 In our scenario, a method writes a literal integer into an instance variable `x` and then returns the value of the assignment.
-This scenario has two observable behaviors that we will be tested separately.
+This scenario has two observable behaviors that we will test separately.

+#### Test Addition

 First, such an assignment should be observable from the outside by reading that variable.
-Second, an assignment is an expression whose value is the assigned value, thus the return value should also be the assigned value.
+Second, an assignment is an expression whose value is the assigned value.
+Thus, the return value should also be the assigned value.

 ```
 CInterpretable >> store100IntoInstanceVariableX